-Nothing further appears of record, but investigation in 2002 disclosed that Blackacre had been assessed on the county tax rolls in the name of Richard Roe since 2000.
-In 2002, did John prevents destruction of existing rights and does not create any new rights so Roe would have to prove up his purported interest based on something more than the mere payment of property taxes.
+Answer: No. However, what rights, if any, Roe had in and to the property would need to be ascertained.
+This exception to the Act only prevents destruction of existing rights and does not create any new rights.
+Roe would have to establish his purported interest based on something more than the mere payment of property taxes.